+Because the day marks such a somber occasion, the name can seem confusing.
 There is nothing good about being humiliated, flogged, and finally put to death by crucifixion—the "good" in Good Friday refers to this day being holy.

-Is Good Friday a Holiday in Ireland?
+Good Friday in Ireland

 In Northern Ireland, Good Friday used to be a total shutdown, but this has changed—more and more retailers fling open their doors, sometimes with reduced hours.
 Again, no alcohol may be sold.

 The Good Friday Agreement or Belfast Agreement (in Irish "Comhaontú Bhéal Feirste" or "Comhaontú Aoine an Chéasta," in Ulster-Scots "Bilfawst Greeance" or "Guid Friday Greeance"), occasionally also called the Stormont Agreement, was THE major political breakthrough in the peace process.
-It paved the way for the changed Northern Ireland you may safely visit today.
+It paved the way for the Northern Ireland you may safely visit today.